 This law requires lenders to show that they provide fair and non-discriminatory housing credit to their communities.

-The Home Mortgage Disclosure Act, or HMDA, was enacted by Congress in 1975 and is implemented under the Federal Reserve Board’s Regulation C. Under HMDA, lending institutions must demonstrate their service of providing fair and non-discriminatory housing credit to local communities by releasing housing loan data to the public.
-All lending information regarding home purchases, home improvements and refinancing must be reported.
-Compliance with HMDA regulation applies to banks, savings associations, credit unions and mortgage lending institutions.
-Public data about housing loans is used to determine housing credit needs, pinpoint potential areas of community development investment and enforce fair and non-discriminatory lending laws.
+The Home Mortgage Disclosure Act, or HMDA, was originally enacted by Congress in 1975 and is implemented by the Federal Reserve Board’s Regulation C. HMDA rulemaking authority was transferred from the Federal Reserve Board to the Consumer Financial Protection Bureau, or the CFPB, by the Dodd-Frank Act on July 21, 2011.
+Financial institutions are required by HMDA to maintain, report, and publicly disclose lending information to demonstrate their commitment to providing fair and non-discriminatory housing credit to local communities.
+Lending information such as home purchases, home improvements and refinancing must be reported.
+Financial institutions that are required to comply with HMDA regulation include banks, savings associations, credit unions and mortgage lending institutions.
+Public data about housing loans helps to determine whether lenders are serving the needs of their communities.
+Officials can also use the data to help determine if lending laws are fair and non-discriminatory.

 The FFIEC provides an overview of HMDA's history and instructions about complying with the regulation.

 A comprehensive guide about HMDA compliance for 2013 data.

 A Web-based tool to help financial institutions meet reporting requirements on mortgage, business and farm loans.

 Data sets that help depository institutions with HMDA reports.

 Analyze, map and download mortgage trends with online data tool.

 Board of Governors of the Federal Reserve System

 Mortgage Market Conditions and Borrower Outcomes: Evidence from the 2012 HMDA Data and Matched HMDA--Credit Record Data